-If you believe any of the regulations might apply to you, you should take the following steps, in consultation and collaboration with the research compliance staff in the Office of the Vice President for Research (VPR):
+If you believe any of the regulations might apply to you, you should take the following steps in consultation and collaboration with the research compliance staff in the Division of the Executive Vice President for Research and Innovation:

 - Determine whether an export license or authorization from the appropriate government agency is required prior to the intended travel;

--- Be sure to contact the research compliance staff well in advance of your planned travel dates, as obtaining a license may take 30 days or longer.
+The Research Compliance staff in the Division of Research and Innovation submit all requests for licenses on behalf of UofM.
+Be sure to contact the Research Compliance staff well in advance of your planned travel dates, as obtaining a license may take 30 days or longer.

 - Use your best judgment in communicating with foreign nationals, and be alert to situations that may result in inadvertent inappropriate or illegal disclosure of controlled information or data;

 - Avoid situations that lead to providing advice or assistance outside of fundamental research parameters;

 - Do not discuss controlled or sensitive information (for example, proprietary information that you may happen to have) in public places;